GitHubDragonFly/Localized_3js/README.md

 Customized features would be mainly Editor related:

 - Automatic addition of `DirectionalLight` to the new scene
-- Customized PDB, PRWM, LDRAW and XYZ loaders
+- Customized PDB, PRWM, LDRAW, USDZ and XYZ loaders
 - Localized IFC loader
 - Customized OBJ exporter:
   - it will export MTL file along with the OBJ model / textures